 - COVID-19 has sparked greater interest in mentoring in general, as organisations look to keep their people connected and supported in meaningful relationships.
 Traditional mentoring has morphed into reciprocal partnerships organically, as both parties have sought the mutual support to help them make sense of and survive in a rapidly changing and uncertain climate.

 - Organisations are looking for ways to turbo-charge leadership and diversity initiatives, potentially with decreased budgets due to the pandemic.
 Reverse mentoring has been associated with good outcomes for both, and, like all mentoring programs, Reverse mentoring programs are surprisingly cost-effective.

-To find out how to design a Reverse or Reciprocal Mentoring Program, join the webinar.
+To find out how to design a Reverse or Reciprocal Mentoring Program, view our webinar.

 © Melissa Richardson, 2021